-Anatoly Zhuplev is a professor of management at Loyola Marymount University.
+Anatoly Zhuplev is a professor of management at Loyola Marymount University and chair of the Department of Management.
 He is a Fulbright Scholar.
 Prior to joining the College of Business Administration faculty in 1990, Zhuplev taught at Northeastern University, the University of Maryland and Moscow Management Institute.
 He also worked for several non-profit organizations in Russia.
 He is the recipient of numerous academic awards during his 15-year tenure in Russian education; he has also received the Award for Outstanding Contribution to the Loyola Marymount University MBA Program.
 Zhuplev is a member of the International Management Development Association, on the Editorial Board of the Journal of East-West Business and a member of the Editorial Review Board for the Journal of Transnational Management.

 Moscow Management Institute: Ph.D., Management 1981

 Industry Expertise (4)

 - U.S. Association for Small Business and Entrepreneurship

 Zhuplev, A. V. Doby, DaVion Dell, Jonathan, and Tillipman Joshua

 The chapter presents a comparative analysis of trends in the peer-to-peer lodging and their impacts on the lodging industry of the metropolitan regions of the Greater Los Angeles, California, USA, and Southern Europe (Athens, Greece; Barcelona, Spain; and Vienna, Austria).
 The main research question is whether the emerging peer-to-peer lodging platforms, part of the exploding sharing economy, are competitive or complementary to the traditional lodging industry.
 Data was obtained from secondary research and collected in 24 field interviews.
 The study found variations in the complementarity/competitiveness equilibrium, depending on the market segment in hospitality industry and regulatory environment.
 The chapter draws recommendations for hotel competitiveness.